MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 * Fabric is enabled.
 If you don't have Fabric enabled yet, ask your admin to [enable Fabric for your organization](../admin/fabric-switch.md).
 * You're signed up.
 If you're not signed up yet, [sign up for a free trial](../get-started/fabric-trial.md).
 * You have access to an Azure Git repo.
 If you don't have one, see [Set up a Git repository](/devops/develop/git/set-up-a-git-repository) for information on creating one.
 * Download the [FoodSales.pbix](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/cicd/FoodSales.pbix) file into a Git repo that you can edit.
-This is the sample file we use in this tutorial.
+We use this sample file in this tutorial.
 Alternatively, you can use your own semantic model and report, if you prefer.

 If you already have admin rights to a workspace with data, you can skip to [step 3](#step-3-connect-the-teams-development-workspace-to-git).